 Visit Shenandoah National Park in Virginia

-While hiking any part of the 500 miles of trails in Virginia’s Shenandoah National Park, you can explore the same sort of sweeping views of low-rolling hills, wooded hollows, and waterfalls that you’d find in the Great Smoky Mountains, with a fraction of Great Smoky’s yearly visitors.
-As a bonus, in the fall, the leaf-peeping is spectacular.
+While hiking any part of the 500 miles of trails (including stretches of the Appalachian Trail) in Virginia’s Shenandoah National Park, you can enjoy the same sort of sweeping views of low-rolling hills, wooded hollows, and waterfalls that you’d find in the Great Smoky Mountains, with a fraction of Great Smoky’s yearly visitors.
+As a bonus, the leaf-peeping in the fall is spectacular.

 Where to stay

-Shenandoah National Park is a doable day trip from the Washington, D.C. area, but if you’d rather take your time, book a stay at one of the park’s campgrounds or an Airbnb in one of the nearby gateway towns.
+Shenandoah National Park is a doable day trip from the Washington, D.C. area, but if you’d rather take your time, book a stay at one of the park’s campgrounds or a rental in one of the nearby gateway towns of Waynesboro, Luray, or Front Royal.
+Faraway Camp and Iris Inn are good options if you’re into glamping.

 Visit Black Canyon of the Gunnison National Park in Colorado